094459/blog/content/post/working-with-parameters-and-variables-in-amazon-managed-workflows-for-apache-airflow.md

 ---
 title: 'Working with parameters and variables in Amazon Managed Workflows for Apache Airflow'
 date: '2021-07-27'
-tags: [airflow, mwaa, variables, scripts]
+tags: [Apache Airflow, mwaa, variables, scripts]
 ---
 **Maximising the re-use of your DAGs in MWAA**